Grilling: Meat Rubs with Spices and Herbs

 Here are some basic principles to follow when it comes to making homemade spices that will help you limit your sodium intake.
 All of these basic blends/seasoning combinations are made without salt.

-- Ginger, marjoram, oregano, paprika, poultry seasoning, rosemary, sage, tarragon, thyme.
+- Chicken: ginger, marjoram, oregano, paprika, poultry seasoning, rosemary, sage, tarragon, thyme.

-- Curry powder, dill, dry mustard, marjoram, paprika, pepper
+- Fish: curry powder, dill, dry mustard, marjoram, paprika, pepper

-- Bay leaf, marjoram, nutmeg, onion, pepper, sage, thyme
+- Beef: bay leaf, marjoram, nutmeg, onion, pepper, sage, thyme

-- Cloves, curry powder, marjoram, nutmeg, rosemary, sage, cinnamon, ginger, nutmeg, onion
+- Squash: cloves, curry powder, marjoram, nutmeg, rosemary, sage, cinnamon, ginger, nutmeg, onion

 The general rule of thumb is to use ¼ to ½ teaspoon of dried spice or ¾ to 1 teaspoon of fresh herbs per pound of meat.
 Timing is very important when it comes to cooking with spices and herbs so be sure to add your fresh herbs near the end of the cooking time (usually when you have 15 minutes of cooking time left) as prolonged heating can cause flavor and aroma losses.
 If your spice blend consists of whole spices (whole peppercorns and or Bay leaves) it’s a good idea to add them when you have around 1 hour of cooking time left.
 Also, be sure to crush those dried herbs before adding them to your foods to ensure the flavor is released and you can enjoy all the benefits of that particular herb.